covscript/covscript/docs/Asynchronous.md

 Passing a non-native callable causes `future.create` to throw `"Async future can only be created from native functions"`.
 If the first argument is neither a fiber nor a callable, it throws `"Invalid call to 'future.create', the first argument must be a fiber or a callable object"`.

+**The native-only guard covers only the direct callable.** A native function running on a worker thread must not interact with the CovScript runtime in any way: it must not call CovScript functions — directly, or indirectly through callables passed in its arguments (for example by invoking them via `invoke`/CNI) — and must not read or modify any runtime state (domains, the value stack, constants, and so on).
+Passing a CovScript callable as an argument and executing it on the worker thread is an unsupported usage and results in undefined behaviour (including data races on shared runtime state).
+If runtime interaction is required, run the work in a separate process instead.

 ### Consuming Futures

 ```covscript